 Know what the customers want

-Customers are more than willing to pay more, especially if they’ve seen what they want about a certain property.
+Customers are more than willing to pay more, especially if they’ve seen what they want for a certain property.

 Be it a simple renovation like a new paint job or the addition of amenities like shower enclosures, granite countertop, and kitchen cupboards—knowing what makes them tick will definitely make it easier for you to dive into the game.